Enrique Meza Jr: Early career

 Shortly after retiring, Meza became his father's assistant coach at Pachuca, being a part of the staff when the club won two CONCACAF Champions' Cups and the 2007 Clausura.
-In 2009, when scouting players in Ghana, he was arrested for three days before being deported back to Mexico through Nigeria, despite having a permit to transit in the country.
+In 2009, while scouting for players in Ghana, due to heath scares about influenza, he was arrested for three days before being deported back to Mexico through Nigeria, despite having a permit to transit in the country.

 In October 2009, when Paul Le Guen became manager of the Cameroon national team, Meza was invited to his coaching staff; he previously had spent a brief period with the national side back in 2008, when Thomas N'kono was their manager.
 He only spent one month with Le Guen before rejoining his father's staff at former club Cruz Azul in December 2009.

 An assistant of his father and coach of the under-17 team, Meza led the under 17s to the final of the Mexican and South American clubs invitational Independence Cup, but lost the final to Boca Juniors.
 He left the club in 2013, and spent a period between January and May 2014 in Barcelona to undertake courses.
 In 2012, with the authorization of General Secretary: Horace Reid, Enrique consulted on technical analysis and report for the Jamaica Football Federation during the 2014 FIFA World Cup qualification matches for CONCACAF region.